Sally Fairfax: Relationship with George Washington

 George William's sister, Anne Fairfax, married Lawrence Washington soon after George William's marriage to Sally.
 Lawrence's half-brother, George Washington, began visiting Belvoir frequently.
 Wishing to advance his brother's fortunes, Lawrence introduced George to George William.
-A friendship grew between the two men, who were close in age as well as an unconsummated romance between Sally Fairfax and George Washington.
+A friendship grew between the two men, who were close in age, as well as close companionship between Sally Fairfax and George Washington.
 She was a key inspiration for the future President to elevate himself to a higher social, cultural, and intellectual sphere.

 While serving in the Forbes campaign in September 1758, George Washington wrote a famous letter to Sally, telling her that "Tis true, I profess myself a Votary to Love…I feel the force of her amiable beauties in the recollection of a thousand tender passages that I wish to obliterate, till I am bid to revive them – but experience alas!
 Sadly reminds me how Impossible this is."
 In another letter, he makes an allusion to the literary characters Juba, prince of Numidia, who loves Cato's daughter Marcia, in the play Cato, by Joseph Addison.

-George Washington married the wealthy Martha Dandridge Custis.
-Sally and George William were the most frequent visitors to Mount Vernon, implying that any inkling the spouses had of previous indiscretions (or flirtation) was politely ignored.
+George Washington married Martha Dandridge Custis, a wealthy widow with two children.
+Sally and George William were frequent visitors to Mount Vernon.

 Later years

-The happy foursome separated in 1773, when the Fairfaxes repaired to England to attend to family matters.
+The foursome separated in 1773, when the Fairfax family repaired to England to attend to family matters.
 Thereafter, George William's fortunes were crushed.
 As a Loyalist, he had every intention of returning to America after the 1776 insurrection was over, but the success of the American Revolution prevented either of them from ever returning.
 George William died in 1787, and Sally lived in Bath until her death in 1811.